Radius, impairment of

 A 10% rating requires: Malunion of, with bad alignment; 10.
 A 40% rating requires: With loss of bone substance (1 inch (2.5 cms.) or more) and marked deformity; 30.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Radius, impairment of?
+What evidence supports a higher rating for Radius, impairment of?

-What is the C&P exam like for Radius, impairment of?
+What happens at the C&P exam for Radius, impairment of?

 Get a Personalized Rating Analysis